Otto von Bismarck: Reputation

 Bismarck was a conservative or "white revolutionary".
 He taught conservatives to be nationalists and supporters of welfare programs, thereby enlarging their base of support and weakening the socialist movement.
 After working closely with liberals and fighting the Catholics, he switched and added the conservative Catholics to his base while opposing the liberals.
 However, Henry Kissinger notes the dangers of this legacy for Germany in the 20th century.
 He so thoroughly undermined liberalism that Weimar Germany never could make liberalism succeed: "Nationalism unleavened by liberalism turned chauvinistic, and liberalism without responsibility grew sterile."

 According to historian Norman Rich: Nevertheless, the success of Bismarck's diplomacy–and I think it was on the whole successful–did not depend on any system but on his qualities as a diplomat.
-Of these the most important was not his genius but his attention to ...the fundamentals of diplomacy: a dispassionate evaluation of national interests; care to avoid challenging the national interests of other great powers; and an awareness of the quality of national power and its limitations.
+Of these, the most important was not his genius but his attention to ...the fundamentals of diplomacy: a dispassionate evaluation of national interests; care to avoid challenging the national interests of other great powers; and an awareness of the quality of national power and its limitations.
 It was the neglect of these fundamentals which, more than anything else, brought disaster to his successors.

+In a 1916 speech, former American president Theodore Roosevelt paid tribute to the social and economic advances attained in Germany as a result of Bismarck's policies:

 Bismarck's psychology and personal traits have not been so favourably received by scholars.
 The historian Jonathan Steinberg portrays a demonic genius who was deeply vengeful, even toward his closest friends and family members:

 [Bismarck's friend, German diplomat Kurd von Schlözer] began to see Bismarck as a kind of malign genius who, behind the various postures, concealed an ice-cold contempt for his fellow human beings and a methodical determination to control and ruin them.
 His easy chat combined blunt truths, partial revelations, and outright deceptions.
-His extraordinary double ability to see how groups would react and the willingness to use violence to make them obey, the capacity to read group behavior and the force to make them move to his will, gave him the chance to exercise what [Steinberg has] called his "sovereign self".
+His extraordinary double ability to see how groups would react and the willingness to use violence to make them obey, the capacity to read group behaviour and the force to make them move to his will, gave him the chance to exercise what [Steinberg has] called his "sovereign self".